hausanlp/hausanlp/README.md

 ## Hausa Language Resource

-   - Sentiment Lexicons
+At the moment, we have a couple of resources that can be useful.
+Check any of the resources below:

-   - Hausa corpus
+   - Hausa Tweets corpus
    - Translated Hausa sentiment lexicons